Best Tips To Grow Broccoli In A Pot At Home

 15. Big Boy Broccoli

-Broccoli is the one veggie I've always enjoyed.
+Broccoli is the one veggie I have always enjoyed.
 I used to eat it raw as a youngster.
 Now, I like it briefly sautéed with teriyaki chicken to turn bright green and slightly tender and soak up the sauce for a flavourful twist.

 However, the ideal method to eat this nutrient-dense brassica is right out of the garden.
 Alternatively, start with a container garden if you're short on space.

-Have you tried growing this cruciferous veggie in a container before?
+Have you tried growing this cruciferous veggie in a pot before?

-Alternatively, you can group a few plants to create slightly smaller main heads but more secondary (side shoot) heads later on.
+Alternatively, you can group a few plants to create slightly smaller main heads but more secondary (side shoot) heads later.

 In this scenario, an 18-inch wide, 12- to 18-inch deep pot could hold three plants.
-Your container should be 12 inches deep to allow root growth.
+Your pot should be 12 inches deep to allow root growth.

 It's entirely up to you and the space available in your container garden.
 I decided to grow my veggies in a larger pot.